-The collaborative arrangements may contain more than one unit of account, or performance obligation, including agreement to provide research and development services and other deliverables.
+The collaborative arrangements may contain more than one unit of account, or performance obligation, including grants of licenses to intellectual property rights, agreement to provide research and development services and other deliverables.
 The transaction price is generally comprised of an upfront payment due at contract inception and variable consideration in the form of payments for the Company's services and materials and milestone payments due upon the achievement of specified events.
 In general, the consideration allocated to the performance obligation is recognized when the obligation is satisfied either by delivering a good or providing a service, limited to the consideration that is not constrained.
 Non-refundable payments received before all of the relevant criteria for revenue recognition are satisfied are recorded as deferred revenue.